danush754/E-Commerce_Application/README.md

 - **Customer Management**: Add, view, and update customer information.
 - **Order Processing**: Place and manage customer orders.

+## Requirements

+Java Development Kit (JDK) installed on your machine.

 ## How to Run

 ### You can either use https or ssh for cloning the website